oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/memory_attributes/README.md

 ## Purpose
 For each private or local array in your DPC++ FPGA device code, the Intel® oneAPI DPC++ Compiler creates a custom memory system in your program's datapath to contain the contents of that array.
 The compiler has many options to choose from when architecting this on-chip memory structure.
-Memory attributes are a set of DPC++ extensions for FPGA that enable you to override the compiler's internal heuristics and control kernel memory architecture.
+Memory attributes are a set of DPC++ extensions for FPGA that enable you to override the compiler's internal heuristics and control the kernel's memory architecture.

 ### Introduction to Memory Attributes

 To maximize kernel throughput, your design's datapath should have stall-free access to all of its memory systems.
 A memory read or write is said to be *stall-free* if the compiler can prove that it has contention-free access to a memory port.
 A memory system is stall-free if all of its accesses have this property.
 Wherever possible, the compiler will try to create a minimum-area, stall-free memory system.

-Suppose a different area performance trade-off is desired, or the compiler fails to find the best configuration.
-In that case, you can use memory attributes to override the compiler’s decisions and specify the memory configuration you need.
+You may prefer a different area performance trade-off for your design, or in some cases the compiler may fails to find the best configuration.
+In such situations, you can use memory attributes to override the compiler’s decisions and specify the memory configuration you need.

 Memory attributes can be applied to any variable or array defined within the kernel and to struct data members in struct declarations.
 The compiler supports the following memory attributes: